hexagontruth/hexular/README.md

 There are also tool buttons along the bottom:

-  - Move (H)
+  - Move (M)
-  - Pain (B)
+  - Brush (B)
+  - Line (L)
+  - Filled Hex (G)
+  - Outline Hex (H)

 Holding shift will temporarily select the move tool by default, or whatever tool is given in the `shiftTool` parameter.

 Additionally, `<Escape>` toggles button and coordinate indicator visibility, or conversely closes the configuration modal if it is open.
 Scrolling a central mouse wheel or equivalent will zoom the canvas.
 Press `Ctrl+R` to reset the canvas to default zoom and translation.

-Cell states are changed by clicking and dragging with the paint tool selected.
+Cell states are changed by clicking and dragging with a paint tool selected.
 The painted state is determined by the state of the initially-clicked cell, and is the successor to the current state modulo `hexular.numStates`.
 Right clicking, conversely, decrements the cell state by one.
 Ctrl+clicking clears states.

-The basic flow of the demo is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).
+The basic flow of the thing is to set one's preferred state using either the mouse or by importing a saved file, setting desired rules, &c. in the configuration modal, and then either starting the timer (tab) or incrementing the state one step at a time (space).

 ### Prepopulated rules

-Several predefined rules are given in `demo/rules.js` though these are largely for convenience and not meant to be exhaustive.
-There are also several built-in "presets," or lists of 2-12 rules.
+Several predefined rules are given in `client/rules.js` though these are largely for convenience and not meant to be exhaustive.
+There are also several built-in "presets," or lists of 2-12 rules, in `client/presets.js`.
+(These are compiled to `public/build/client.js` as part of the build process.)

-### Demo configuration and customization
+### Studio configuration and customization

 The configuration modal consists of the following fields: